aisha-x/THM/Rooms/Cyber Security 101/Gobuster: the basics.md

 ### Mode: `vhost`

 Discovers virtual hosts on the same IP by modifying the `Host` HTTP header.
+A VHost is not a user, it’s a domain name or hostname that a web server uses to serve different websites on the same IP address.

+Let’s say a single server has the IP address 192.168.1.10.
+That server might be hosting multiple websites:

+- www.example.com
+- admin.example.com
+- test.example.com

+These are virtual hosts — each one can show a completely different website, but they all go to the same server IP.
+The web server (like Apache or Nginx) uses the Host header in the HTTP request to decide which "website" to show.

 ### Common Flags:
 | Flag         | Description                        |